edgio-docs/edgio-docs/guides/delivery/control/configure/caching_and_delivery.md

 ---
 title: {{CACHING_DELIVERY}}
 ---

+<Info>This content refers to Caching and Delivery v2.
+For legacy Caching and Delivery (v1), see the [Control Caching & Delivery v1 User Guide](/images/delivery/control/v1-user-guide.pdf)</Info>

 {{CACHING_DELIVERY}} delivers content via HTTP and HTTPS for all file formats.
 Both full (entire file) and progressive (range request) downloads are supported.

 Navigate to Configure > {{CACHING_DELIVERY}} in the navigation pane.
 The {{CACHING_DELIVERY}} for page is displayed.

 ## Configuration List {/*configuration-list*/}

 The {{CACHING_DELIVERY}} page displays a list of the {{CACHING_DELIVERY}} configurations for the currently-selected Company and Account.

 The following information is shown for each configuration: